-In the texts Harpullia pendula is described as a tall rainforest species, but it appeared to have potential as another small to medium evergreen native suitable for street planting under our conditions.
+In the texts, Harpullia pendula is described as a tall rainforest species, but it appeared to have potential as another small to medium evergreen native suitable for street planting under our conditions.
 The specific name suggests possible problems or maintenance issues relating to a pendulous growth habit.
 17 trees were planted in Wyatt Street Plympton in 1998.
-Stock was supplied in 330mm spring ring containers by Lawry’s Nurseries.
+The stock was supplied in 330mm spring ring containers by Lawry’s Nurseries.

 Harpullia pendula has suffered badly from frost & cold during winter.
-Greatest growth rate was observed in January/February 2000 during 2 weeks of high relative humidity & 50mm rainfall.
+The greatest growth rate was observed in January/February 2000 during 2 weeks of high relative humidity & 50mm rainfall.

 37 Harpullia hillii were planted in Basnett Street in 1998.
 Stock was supplied by Lawry’s Nurseries in 200mm pots & 330mm spring rings.
 Soil is sandy loam with a pH of 8.0.
 Growth rates have been variable, with larger the stock performing better.
 Smaller stock appeared to be less tolerant of frost & cold.